 - 1. Version number. - 2.
 Battery power indicator. - 3.
 At the right bottom corner of the display 'BAT-FUL' for full battery and 'BAT-MED' for medium battery and 'BAT-LO' for low battery indication. - 4.
 ECG/HR alarm status Alarm messages communicate Hi-Low limit alarms as well as overall alarm status (alarms off) as well as overall alarm status (alarms off)

 General Status Window

 This window displays messages such as 'PAPER OUT' and 'SAVING'.
-'Paper Out' message denotes that the printer paper is out of paper and the 'Saving' message is displayed after a shock is delivered and it denotes that defibrillator is saving the shock details, which can be viewed later in Event History.
+'Paper Out' message denotes that the printer paper is out of paper and

 In Monitor Mode: